- Education

 Here are the steps on how to record an asynchronous video:

-Step 1: Open Panopto’s in-browser video recorder here.
+Step 1: Open Panopto’s in-browser online video recorder.

 Step 2: To adjust the recording settings click on the button in the bottom right hand corner of the recorder.
 This will allow you to adjust the video definition, layout, background, and camera options.

-Step 3: In the screens and apps menu on the top right hand corner of the screen, you can choose which screen or application you want to share from.
-This is especially helpful when wanting to record presentations in an app such as Powerpoint.
+Step 3: In the screens and apps menu at the top right corner of the screen, you can choose which screen or application you want to share.
+This is especially helpful when you want to record presentations in an app such as PowerPoint.

 Step 4: Click on the red button to begin the recording.